 Enforcement of the Governor’s Executive Orders falls under the auspices and is the responsibility of the Office of the Attorney General.
 According to the Attorney General’s Directive to Law Enforcement on the Enforcement of COVID-19 Emergency Order (https://ago.vermont.gov/wp-content/uploads/2020/04/AGO-EO-Enforcement-Directive-4.3.20.pdf) law enforcement who encounter non-compliant businesses or individuals are directed to provide education and request voluntary compliance.
 If noncompliance continues, law enforcement is to report those issues and the Attorney General’s Office will work with law enforcement to develop an appropriate response.

-What are best practices for notifying the public of our town office closure or limited hours/access?
+Updated 11/23!
+What are best practices for notifying the public of our town office limited hours/access?

 A review of town office closure notifications from around the state reveals some best practices when it comes to informing the general public.
 These best practices include clearly communicating:

-- Whether the town offices are being completely closed or if access will be limited by, for example, appointments only;
+- Whether access to the town offices has been limited by, for example, appointments only;

 - When the temporary closure will take effect and how long it will be expected to last;